-22 Small Acts of Resistance You Can Do To Take Action Every Day
+22 Small Acts of Resistance To Do Daily

 I'm tired of talking about 2016.
 It was awful; it was the worst; it broke my heart.
 Now we're one month into 2017, and already, I'm simultaneously more scared and more hopeful than I've ever been in my life.
 You, too?
 Here are 22 small acts of daily resistance you can do.
 In fact, they're things you probably should do; they're things we all should do.
 It is imperative that we make activism a part of our daily lives — because our future literally depends on it.

 On Jan.
 21, people across the globe joined the Women's March, which protested the Trump administration's treatment of women, Muslims, the LGBTQ community, immigrants, refugees, disabled folks, undocumented people, people of color, and minorities.
 So, you know, a lot.
 A recent survey charts total participation at close to 3 million.
 That's... kind of huge.
 Like, historically, record-breaking, fills up my heart with hope huge.
 And every day, it seems like more humans are taking up the mantle of resistance against hatred, cruelty, and discrimination.
 My main resolution for this year was to show up, and it looks like it was on all of your agendas as well.

 But it can be difficult to continue the activism once your daily life has resumed, particularly for folks for whom the title of "activist" is a new addition.
 Very few of us can commit to marching in protests every few days; we have neither the time nor the emotional capacity to maintain that level of involvement.
 But by incorporating small, daily acts of resistance into our lives, we can normalize activism and denormalize all of the things that we absolutely cannot allow to become normalized.
 As John Oliver put it, this is not normal.

 1. Put your representatives' numbers in your phone.